RoboJackets/software-training-old/projects/week_7/Instructions.md

 ### 3.2 Creating the ControllerTestClient

 Create a cpp file in the [lqr_control src folder](../../lqr_control/src) called ControllerTestClient.
-This will be a standard ROS2 node and will be in the lqr_control namespace.
+In this file you should write a standard ROS node class and constructor.

 <details>
 <summary><b>Hint:</b> A standard ROS2 node general form</summary>